Key takeaways

 In contrast to high-voltage wiring that supplies larger amounts of electricity, low-voltage wiring has different installation requirements and use cases.

-When you consider all of the infrastructure that you need to make low-voltage wiring work — like cabling sheaths and insulation — that entire system is called structured cabling.
+When you consider all of the infrastructure needed to make low-voltage wiring work—like cabling sheaths and insulation—the entire system is called structured cabling.

-And structured cabling can be found in every type of property.
-From a multifamily apartment complex to an office building, structured cabling serves tenants across industries.
+Structured cabling can be found in every type of property.
+Structured cabling serves tenants across industries from a multifamily apartment complex to an office building.
 Low-voltage setups are becoming more popular, especially now that efficiency and sustainability are bigger priorities for your clients.

 The buildings you’re working on will have a standard wiring network that usually uses voltage at 120V or 140V.
 So, to properly and safely install structured cabling, you’ll need to build a separate low-voltage network on top of any existing wiring.